Bobby Bragan: Career as player and field manager

 During his Major League managerial career, Bragan never skippered a game past his 49th birthday.
 He managed the Pittsburgh Pirates (1956–57), Cleveland Indians (1958), and Milwaukee / Atlanta Braves (1963–66), each time getting fired in the mid-season of his final campaign.
 In Cleveland, he lasted a total of only 67 games of his maiden season before his dismissal—at the time of his firing, his was the shortest managerial stint in team history.
 His career big-league managerial won–lost record was below .500: 443–478 (.481).
 He was the Braves' pilot during the transitional period when they relocated from Milwaukee to Atlanta.
+Bragan also was a Major League coach for the Los Angeles Dodgers (1960) and Houston Colt .45s (1962).